 The Canadian Society for Exercise Physiology’s 24-Hour Movement Guidelines for Children and Youth recommends the following screen time guidelines:

 - Children under two years old should have zero screen time

 - Children ages two-to-four years old should have no more than one hour of recreational and sedentary screen time per day

 - Children ages five-to-17 years old should have no more than two hours of recreational and sedentary screen time per day

 Unfortunately, less than one-half of five-to-17-year-olds meet the Canadian screen time guidelines.
 Encourage children to build a balanced day that is not filled with recreational and sedentary screen time by:

 - Putting screens away during important times of the day – for example, before bed and during family time and meal and snack time

 - Replacing screens with other activities (e.g. physical activity, social interactions with family and friends, and creative, educational activities)

 Here are some tips to help “Power Off and Play!” at home:

-Get Creative – Try activities such as building an activity pack filled with art and craft supplies, constructing a playhouse using materials found lying around (e.g., cardboard, tape, and fabric), reading together, and playing board games with family and friends.
+- Get Creative – Try activities such as building an activity pack filled with art and craft supplies, constructing a playhouse using materials found lying around (e.g., cardboard, tape, and fabric), reading together, and playing board games with family and friends.
 The Talk Box shares some fun and creative screen-free ideas for creating language-rich environments.
-The 101 Ways to Power Off and Play!
-(DOCS: 2732207 – attached) also shares some great screen-free activities.
+101 Ways to Power off and play! also shares some great screen-free activities.